Skip to Content

 For more information about skewing a matrix, see Section 8.3.3, “Common Transformations,” in the ISO 32000 Reference, page 117.

+Note that most standard fonts offer normal, bold, and italic typefaces.
+You can use the process described here to mimic bold or italic for an obscure font.
 This process will work, but we don’t recommend it.
-Adobe PDF Library will not recognize the manual edits if it searches for fonts in a PDF document.
-If you use a custom font named SeaStar, and then manually make a set of characters boldface, the application will identify the embedded SeaStar font but it will not recognize SeaStar Bold characters.
+The Adobe PDF Library and other applications will not recognize the manual edits if it searches for fonts in a PDF document.
+For example, if you start with a custom font named SeaStar and then manually mimic a boldface, an application that searches the document will identify the text as using the SeaStar font rather than as Star Bold characters.

 Can APDFL be used to simulate italic or bold if the system only has the regular typeface?